Skip to content

 If you have any interest in learning traditional skills like raising and butchering livestock, food preservation, making and using natural fibers, living off-grid, feeding your family from your own garden or orchard, herbalism and natural living, or more - join us at the Alaska Homestead Expo.

-Your ticket covers the entire expo so spend all three days there if you want to!
+Your ticket covers the entire expo so spend all four days there if you want to!
 Attend as many workshops as you want to.
 One ticket gives you admittance for the entire weekend.
 (Price excludes food truck and vendor purchases)

 What will be happening at this Expo?
-I’m so glad you asked!
+We're working on that!
+Keep watching for updates ....

 Sponsored by: